-- Do not retire any card until instructed to do so in a lesson. - Do not retire any card until every child has mastered it.
-If new children join the class after cards have been retired, consider bringing those cards back into the active decks until the new children are able to catch up with the rest of the class. - Never retire the vowel cards, including vowel y.
+- > Never retire the vowel cards, including vowel y.
 It is also recommended that the affix cards not be retired.
-Because much of the Spelling Deck review is built into the individual lessons, there is no need to retire Spelling Cards. - Do not retire any cards that are part of a set until all cards in the set are mastered (e.g., the two digraph th Picture Cards). - Continually monitor children's progress.
-If children seem to be missing concepts on cards that have been retired, move those cards back into the active deck(s).
+Because much of the Spelling Deck review is built into the individual lessons, there is no need to retire spelling cards. - > Do not retire any cards that are part of a set until all cards in the set are mastered (e.g., the two digraph th picturecards). - Continually monitor children's progress.
+If children seem to be missing concepts on cards that have been retired, move those cards back into the Active Deck(s).